- It’s possible to lose 10 pounds in a month, but it’s not recommended. Five weeks is more realistic at a safe rate of losing 1–2 pounds per week.

 With a food tracker app (like Noom’s), all you have to do is provide your age, sex, and weight loss goal, and it will calculate your daily calorie budget for you.
 As you log your meals, it then calculates your calorie intake.

-When you enter an item into the Noom food tracker, it shows you whether it’s a green, yellow, or red food to help you maintain a good balance of all three.
+When you enter an item into the Noom food tracker, it shows you whether it’s a green, yellow, or orange food to help you maintain a good balance of all three.
 The tracker also has a searchable database of delicious and healthy recipes to try and even shows you how they fit into your calorie budget.

 Ready to make a lasting change?